 - Architectural cladding

-FDOT is at the forefront of technological innovations and is shaping the way departments of transportation across the country generate new and better value for every transportation dollar invested.
+FDOT is making great gains in technological advancements and is raising the standard for how other state departments of transportation generate new and better value for every transportation dollar invested.
 The I-4 Ultimate project is no exception.
 FDOT demanded innovation, and I-4 Mobility Partners delivered, offering 25 approved alternative technical concepts (innovative ideas) and 27 project technical enhancements (enhanced features).

 Alternative technical concepts are proposed changes to basic configurations, the project scope, design criteria or construction criteria and provide an approach that is equal to or better than the requirements requested by FDOT.
 For I-4 Ultimate, I-4 Mobility Partners’ alternative technical concepts focus on: